andlab-um/lab-website/README.md

 New members are stored as yaml files under [_data/member.yml](_data/member.yml).
 Each entry must look like this (**be careful with spaces**):

 > It's better to learn some basic rules of yaml, like [YAML tutorial in the context of Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_yaml_tutorial).
 Some items are not necessary.
-The optimal width-height ratio is 3:4.
+The optimal personal photo width-height ratio is 3:4.

 ``` yaml
 - title: Role of following members